SpyrosMitsis/Blog/content/posts/tic_tac_toe.md

 exercise was implementing the minimax algorithm.

-Before we can start implementing the algorithm we must first a couple of pre-requisites:
+Before we can start implementing the algorithm we must first fulfill a couple of pre-requisites:
   - make a method that gets the winner
   - make a method that sees if there is a tie